Cygnet Brown currently lives in the Missouri Ozarks. She loves writing, researching history, and gardening.

-Fresh fruits and are better than preserved foods in that it is good for our bodies, and is readily available when in season.
-Fresh meat including beef, chicken, pork, lamb, and seafood are available year-round.
+- Fresh fruits are better than preserved foods in that they are good for our bodies and are readily available when in season.
+Fresh meat, including beef, chicken, pork, lamb, and seafood, is available year-round.

-Fruits and vegetables grown from locally produced heirloom seeds or native or naturalized plants are especially resistant to local diseases.
-These plants and trees are more resilient and little or no protection from insects or diseases are required to grow these plants.
+- Fruits and vegetables grown from locally produced heirloom seeds or native or naturalized plants are especially resistant to local diseases.
+These plants and trees are more resilient, and little or no protection from insects or diseases is required to grow these plants.

-Fresh raw fruits and vegetables in particular are nature’s fast food.
+- Fresh raw fruits and vegetables, in particular, are nature’s fast food.
 It does not require any special preparation.
-All that is required is that you was it, and serve.
+All that is required is that you wash it and serve.
 The closer your foods are to the original source, the better.
 Homegrown vegetables picked within minutes of serving have the highest nutritional value.
-Fresh picked also has the best flavor.
-If you have never tasted a vine-ripened tomato fresh picked off the vine, you have never tasted a fresh tomato.
+Fresh-picked also has the best flavor.
+If you have never tasted a vine-ripened tomato fresh-picked off the vine, you have never tasted a fresh tomato.

 Root cellars are for keeping food supplies at steady temperatures and humidity.
 In the winter, they keep food from freezing, and in the summer, they keep food from spoiling.
 Vegetables stored in a root cellar are put there in the autumn for harvest during the winter and into spring.

-Pests can be a problem in the root cellar, and rodents are the most commom.
+- Pests can be a problem in the root cellar, and rodents are the most common.
 Install metal wire screen to keep them out, also, maintain rodent traps, and keep cats around to keep rodents away from your root cellar.
 Keep poison baits away from stored food.
-Battery powered repellents can also be used.
+Battery-powered repellents can also be used.
 Containers with tight seals work best for storing more susceptible foods.

-Most root cellared foods do well over the winter, but as the growing season approaches, keeping produce becomes more difficult.
+- Most root-cellared foods do well over the winter, but as the growing season approaches, keeping produce becomes more difficult.
 The longer the produce is stored, the more likely the produce is to either dry out or begin to sprout.
 Lower temperatures will combat the mold and bacteria problems that are common in warm, wet conditions.
-As spring weather conditions approaches, your best alternatives include either eating what you have stored or find another mode of storage.
+As spring weather conditions approach, your best alternatives include either eating what you have stored or finding another mode of storage.

 Advantages and Disadvantages of Freezing

-This type of preservation is relatively quick process.
-A hundred pounds of meat can be packaged into meal size packages within an hour.
+- This type of preservation is a relatively quick process.
+A hundred pounds of meat can be packaged into meal-size packages within an hour.
 You can blanch a large amount of vegetables in just a few minutes.

-You can preserve food and keep it longer, and always having things available to cook with or eat.
+- You can preserve food and keep it longer, and always have things available to cook with or eat.
 You can buy items in bulk when on sale and save money.
 Blanching prior to freezing stops enzyme activity and helps maintain nutritional value in the foods.

-Freezer burn can affect texture and flavor.
-Foods frozen in containers that are not designed for freezer us can be exposed to air.
+- Freezer burn can affect texture and flavor.
+Foods frozen in containers that are not designed for freezer use can be exposed to air.
 Because of this exposure to air, damaging ice crystals form on the food.
 The cells in the frozen food rupture, resulting in moisture, texture, and flavor loss.
 Freezer burn is the dried out, gray-brown edges or sections of meat, dried sections of baked goods, and the dulled coloring in vegetables and fruit.
-Eating freezer burned foods is safe, but it is unappetizing.
+Eating freezer-burned foods is safe, but it is unappetizing.

-Frozen foods that are not properly packaged can pick up the smells of other items around it in the freezer.
+- Frozen foods that are not properly packaged can pick up the smells of other items around them in the freezer.

-You have to know which items must be thawed before using, and which ones should be allowed to thaw while cooking.
+- You have to know which items must be thawed before use and which ones should be allowed to thaw while cooking.

-Freezers are expensive.
-Not only does it require an initial high priced investment into the freezer, but also there is a continued expensive involved in keeping electricity to it.
+- Freezers are expensive.
+Not only does it require an initial high-priced investment into the freezer, but also there is a continued expense involved in keeping electricity to it.

-An electrical outage can mean disaster to a frozen food plan.
-When electricity goes out for extended periods, you could lose hundreds of dollars of food.
+- An electrical outage can mean disaster for a frozen food plan.
+When the electricity goes out for extended periods, you could lose hundreds of dollars of food.
 Electrical outages are not the only problem.
 Freezers can and do have mechanical malfunctions.
-A couple of years ago my own deep freezer’s compressor went out.
+A couple of years ago, my own deep freezer compressor went out.
 First, I placed as much of my more expensive meat into my refrigerator freezer as possible.
 I then canned and dried as much of the produce and meat left in the freezer as I could before they went bad.
 Fortunately, I was able to save much of it before any of it went bad.

-Freezer storage recommended for a year or less.
+- Freezer storage is recommended for a year or less.
 The longer an item is left in the freezer, the more likely the item is to become freezer burned.

 Questions & Answers